Bedford Borough Council is going through a process of changing

 nursery classes for younger children.

-Children normally transfer at 9+ (the end of Year 4) to the
+Some children will transfer at 9+ (the end of Year 4)

-at 13+ (end of Year 8) to the catchment area upper
+then at 13+ (end of Year 8) to a local upper

-where some children will transfer at 11+ (end of year 6) to a
+transfer at 11+ (end of year 6) to a secondary school.
+All

 schools have a 6th form and pupils may remain